 Why Workplace Health & Safety Matters

 Note: As states reopen workplaces and schools during the novel coronavirus pandemic, we know sanitizing and disinfecting are top of mind.
 There can be a lot of conflicting information out there, so make sure to use reputable sources like the Center for Disease Control and the EPA.
 Force of Nature is an EPA-registered disinfectant that kills 99.9% of viruses and bacteria and is EPA approved for use against SARS-CoV-2, the cause of COVID-19.
-And we’re here to help – if you have questions, get in touch or find more information on our Coronavirus Resources Page.
+EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
+We’re here to help – if you have questions, get in touch or find more information on our Coronavirus Resources Page.

 We’ve talked a lot about going back to work and how to disinfect your workplace correctly, but the larger conversation of why health & safety matters at work is an important one.
 It’s not just about the day-to-day cleaning and stain removal of life, but also about the larger impact that our environment has on our overall health and well-being over time.
 Here are our top things to consider when thinking about health and safety in your workplace.

 5 Tips For Making Health & Safety A Priority In Your Workplace

 1. Mental Health Matters, Too.